paularmstrong/normalizr/docs/api.md

 * `definition`: **required** A definition of the nested entities found within this object.
 Defaults to empty object.
 You *do not* need to define any keys in your object other than those that hold other entities.
 All other values will be copied to the normalized output.

+#### Instance Methods

+* `define(definition)`: When used, the `definition` passed in will be merged with the original definition passed to the `Object` constructor.
+This method tends to be useful for creating circular references in schema.

 #### Usage

 ```js